djey47/cool-updown-nxt/api/README.md

 ## Processing details: statistics

-Stats are computed everytime diagbostics processing get achieved.
+Stats are computed everytime diagnostics processing gets achieved.

+For now, uptime has a WIP computation.